-The Programme area includes 13 administrative units: 6 districts in Bulgaria, which correspond to NUTS level III (EUROSTAT), and the equivalent NUTS III 7 districts in
+The Programme area includes 13 administrative units: 6 districts in Bulgaria, which correspond to NUTS level III (EUROSTAT), and the equivalent NUTS III 7 districts in Serbia.

-Serbia.
 The core area remains in larger part the same as in the period 2007 - 2013, with the addition of 2 districts: on the Bulgarian side - the Vratsa district, and on the Serbian side - the Toplička district.

-The possibility for inclusion of additional NUTS 3 regions to the eligible area of the IPA II CBC Programme Bulgaria- Serbia was subject of discussion during the 1st Joint Working Group (JWG) meeting, held on 7th November 2013 in Sofia (Bulgaria).
+The possibility for inclusion of additional NUTS 3 regions to the eligible area of the Bulgaria- Serbia IPA Cross-border programme 2014-2020 was subject of discussion during the 1st Joint Working Group (JWG) meeting, held on 7th November 2013 in Sofia (BG).
 The JWG made a decision to provide an opportunity the interested regions (outside the so far eligible territory) to apply by justified proposals submitted to the Managing Authority - the Ministry of Regional Development of Republic of Bulgaria.
 The decision of including the two new regions in the eligible Programme territory was taken by the JWG on 14th December 2013 according to the Article 6 of the JWG Rules of Procedures, adopted on 25th November 2013.

-The newly included district in the Programme area - Vratsa district (Bulgaria) - is located in the North-West part of Bulgaria, which is the most disadvantaged region of Bulgaria and EU.
+The newly included district in the Programme area - Vratsa district (BG) - is located in the North-West part of Bulgaria, which is the most disadvantaged region of Bulgaria and EU.
 In terms of the eligible Programme area 2007-2013, the Vratsa district was considered into a zoning restriction, while the neighbouring districts - Vidin and Montana fell within the Programme's territorial scope.
 This restriction is considered as an obstacle to implementation of regional policies and applying flexible approaches for solving the common problems and to create special preferences.
 The regional analysis clearly demonstrates the same problems and threats to the three districts that have to be tackled together.
-The close location of Vratsa district to two of the border checkpoints of the eligible programme area (Vratsa-Kalotina 120 km and Vratsa-Strezimirovtsi 164 km in compere with Vidin-Kalotina 197 km and Vidin-Strezimirovtsi 241 km) is an asset for the cross-border cooperation under IPA II CBC Programme Bulgaria-Serbia.
+The close location of Vratsa district to two of the border checkpoints of the eligible programme area (Vratsa-Kalotina 120 km and Vratsa-Strezimirovtsi 164 km in compere with Vidin-Kalotina 197 km and Vidin-Strezimirovtsi 241 km) is an asset for the cross-border cooperation under Bulgaria-Serbia IPA Cross-border Programme (2014-2020).
 In addition to its favourable geographic location, Vratsa district is rich of natural and culture heritage sites, and the local institutions and organisations have already developed partnerships and networks with their counterparts from Serbia.
 Vratsa district has expertise and administrative capacity for implementation of the CBC projects gathered during the pre-accession period and mainly in the programming period 2007 - 2013 on the base of the projects financed under the ETC OP Romania - Bulgaria (2007-2013).
 An argument in favour of Vratsa district inclusion in the Prorgamme is also the presence of a pan-European transport corridors No 4 (Northern and Central Europe - Vidin-Sofia-Athens) and No 7 the Danube river.
-Vratsa district is also an eligible territory within the EU Strategy for the Danube Region.
-In this context, the IPA II CBC Programme Serbia - Bulgaria is an opportunity to support projects and initiatives in the direction of convergence and overcome the regional disparities.
+Vratsa district is also an eligible territory within the EU Strategy for the Danube Region as well is part of the Bulgarian region, which the Government of Bulgaria determined as a pilot initiative under the mechanism for application of Integrated Territorial Investments (ITI).
+In this context, the IPA CBC Programme Serbia - Bulgaria (2014-2020) is an opportunity to support projects and initiatives in the direction of convergence and overcome the regional disparities.
 Thus the financial resources of the Programme will be used effectively and efficiently.